-Global Modernism, Short Form is a Tutorial--a small honors seminar--designed to direct English concentrators through a research paper by looking in depth at an array of interconnected modernist texts, critical and theoretical readings, and library resources on campus (including Houghton's rare documents, the Map Collection, and research databases).
+Global Modernism, Short Form is a Tutorial--a small honors seminar--designed to direct English concentrators through a research paper by looking in depth at an array of interconnected modernist texts, critical and theoretical readings, and library resources on campus (including Houghton's rare books, magazines, and letters).
 Looking at manifestos, short stories, fragmentary poetry, and essays, we consider how modernist writers around the world got their starts, established their styles, prepared for longer tomes, and entered international exchanges in shorter forms.
 Authors include Conrad, Woolf, Mansfield, Joyce, Anand, James, Faulkner, Toomer, Hemingway, Rhys, Kafka, Chang, and Borges.
 Before starting the paper, students will be expected to practice skills in close-reading, creative pastiche, primary and secondary research, and pitching a prospectus.

 Modernist Women Writers is another Tutorial, with a special focus on researching primary sources like manuscripts, original editions, and essays.
 Readings survey the variety of modernism’s styles and sources by considering writers throughout the English-speaking world, including such well-known metropolitan forces as Virginia Woolf, Gertrude Stein, and Zora Neale Hurston, but also Caribbean novelist Jean Rhys, New Zealand short-story writer Katherine Mansfield, Chinese short-story writer Ling Shuhua, and roving expatriates like Mina Loy and Djuna Barnes.
 The course pays special attention to themes of individual identity (a “Portraits” unit), artistic collaboration (a “Networks” unit), and compositional craft (a “Revisions” unit).